*This post may contain affiliate links. Please see my disclosure for more details!*

 For the sponges and buttercream, it’s all the same as my Biscoff Cake!
 The brown sugar gives such a lovely and natural caramel flavour to the cakes, and keeps them moist, and the buttercream is just delicious!

 I hope you all love this recipe as much as I do!
-If you have any questions then leave a comment below or email me at [email protected]!
+If you have any questions then leave a comment below!
 I am working on bringing my youtube videos back and will do one on ganache, but until then… good luck!

 Biscoff Drip Cake!